World economy

 Until the middle of the 19th century, global output was dominated by China and India.
 Waves of the Industrial Revolution in Western Europe and Northern America shifted the shares to the Western Hemisphere.
-As of 2025, the following 20 countries and 2 collectives have reached an economy of at least US$2 trillion by Gross Domestic Product (GDP) in nominal or Purchasing Power Parity (PPP) terms: Brazil, Canada, China, Egypt, France, Germany, India, Indonesia, Italy, Japan, Mexico, Nigeria, Poland, South Korea, Russia, Saudi Arabia, Spain, Turkey, the United Kingdom, the United States, the European Union and the African Union.
+As of 2026, the following 12 countries and 2 collectives account for at least 2.0% of global economy by either Gross Domestic Product (GDP) in nominal or Purchasing Power Parity (PPP) terms: Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Russia, the United Kingdom, the United States, the African Union and the European Union.

-Between 1820 and 2000, global income inequality increased with almost 50%.
-However, this change occurred mostly before 1950.
+Between 1820 and 2000, global income inequality increased with almost 50%; however, this change occurred mostly before 1950.
 Afterwards, the level of inequality remained mostly stable.
 It is important to differentiate between between-country inequality, which was the driving force for this pattern, and within country inequality, which remained largely constant.
 Global income inequality peaked approximately in the 1970s, when world income was distributed bimodally into "rich" and "poor" countries with little overlap.
 Since then, inequality has been rapidly decreasing, and this trend seems to be accelerating.
 Income distribution is now unimodal, with most people living in middle-income countries.

 In the 2000s, a study by the World Institute for Development Economics Research at United Nations University found that the richest 1% of adults owned 40% of global assets, and that the richest 10% of adults accounted for 85% of the world total.
 The bottom half of the world adult population owned barely 1% of global wealth.
-Oxfam International reported that the richest 1 percent of people owned 48 percent of global wealth As of 2013, and would own more than half of global wealth by 2016.
+Oxfam International reported that the richest 1 percent of people owned 48 percent of global wealth as of As of 2013, and would own more than half of global wealth by 2016.
 In 2014, Oxfam reported that the 85 wealthiest individuals in the world had a combined wealth equal to that of the bottom half of the world's population, or about 3.5 billion people.
 Despite high levels of government investment, the global economy decreased by 3.4% in 2020 in the midst of the COVID-19 pandemic, an improvement from the World Bank's initial prediction of a 5.2 percent decrease.
 Cities account for 80% of global GDP, thus they faced the brunt of this decline.
 The world economy increased again in 2021 with an estimated 5.5 percent rebound.